-How do I loose German Citizenship?
+How do I lose German Citizenship?

 By voluntarily acquiring a foreign citizenship